DaryeDev/LootsTools/docs/docs/gettingStarted/index.md

 ***DriveWay*** is a way to share Loot's Tools' Events with third-party apps, Mods or services.

-It is not required for ***Loot's Tools*** to work, but it might be needed for the before menctioned cases.
+It is not required for ***Loot's Tools*** to work, but it might be needed for the previously mentioned cases.

 When installing, ***Loot's Tools*** will ask you whether you want to set ***DriveWay*** up, leading you to this part of the tutorial.